Today, we commenced legal proceedings in the Federal Court against Woodside Energy.

-Woodside Energy's Scarborough Gas Project and its Pluto extension is the most polluting new fossil fuel proposal in Australia.
+Woodside Energy's Scarborough Gas Project and its Pluto extension is one of the most polluting new fossil fuel proposals in Australia.
 If it goes ahead, it would result in yearly climate pollution equal to the annual pollution from 15 coal-fired power stations!

 And to make matters worse, they plan to build it on one of the most captivating marine environments in the world and in an area of immeasurable significance to First Nations Peoples.
 The Burrup Peninsula is part of the Dampier Archipelago in the north-west of Western Australia – a thriving coastal wonderland, where there is no place for gas.